Covid-19 guidelines for ministry

-Work out with your team of leaders a set of consistent new safety rules, so members (and leaders) don't get confused.
+Work out with your team of leaders a set of consistent safety rules, so members (and leaders) don't get confused.
 It's always easier to tell your members beforehand what the new expectations/rules are rather than correcting them afterwards.
 Consider sending a sheet with basic new rules before face-to-face meetings start again, or at least explain the new rules as soon as they arrive.

 Be affirming and understanding

 The past year has been an isolating and trying time for everyone.
-But it's likely to have been even more difficult for people with ID, who may already be experiencing social isolation daily and find it harder to understand the reason for the sudden changes.
+But it's likely to have been even more difficult for people with intellectual disabilities, who may already be experiencing social isolation daily and find it harder to understand the reason for the sudden changes.
 Help them feel at ease by being calm, affirming and clear on the new rules.

 Use contactless forms of greeting